 Myth 4: In case of an emergency, ULIP is not a liquid instrument.

 Fact: ULIP offers complete liquidity post the five years mandatory lock-in period.
 The investor can surrender the entire policy and receive the invested amount.

 Myth 5: A unit-linked insurance plan does not provide good returns.

 Fact: ULIPs provide excellent returns, certain plans even provide higher returns than a mutual fund.
 Any investor can always select the fund portfolio as per his/her risk appetite.

 Myth 6: It does not allow for the investment of surplus funds.

 Fact: As a matter of fact, all ULIP plans come with booster additions which add to the sum assured corpus.
 Over the tenure of the investment horizon, such additions happen.

-Myth 7: A unit linked insurance plan do not allow discontinuation.
+Myth 7: A unit-linked insurance plan does not allow discontinuation.

 Fact: All ULIP schemes can be discontinued any time but the payout is made the only post the completion of five years mandatory lock-in period.
 In addition to this, the investor also has an option to revive a previous lapsed policy.